Glyn Hughes (British Army)

-Brigadier Hugh Llewellyn Glyn Hughes, MC,DSO2 MRCS (25 July 1892 – 24 November 1973) was a British military officer in the Royal Army Medical Corps and later medical administrator, educationalist and sports administrator.
-Hughes served in both the First and Second World War and is notable for his role in the care and rehabilitation of the victims of Bergen-Belsen concentration camp.
+Hugh Llewellyn Glyn Hughes, MC,DSO2 MRCS (25 July 1892 – 24 November 1973) was a senior British military officer in the Royal Army Medical Corps and later a medical administrator, educationalist and sports administrator.
+Hughes served in both the First and Second World Wars and is notable for his role in the care and rehabilitation of the victims of Bergen-Belsen concentration camp.

-Early history
+Early life

 Hughes was born in Ventersburg, Orange Free State on 24 July 1892 and spent the first two years of his life in South Africa, after his father emigrated to take a medical post.
-When Hughes was two his father died from an infection caused by pricking his finger during an operation.
+When Hughes was two his father died from an infection caused during an operation.
 Hughes and his mother returned to Britain, but at the age of seven Hughes was diagnosed with having curvature of the spine and at one time was confined to a spinal carriage.
-He was educated at Epsom College, and with his health issues behind him, threw himself into school life.
+He was educated at Epsom College and, with his health issues behind him, he threw himself into school life.
 After leaving school, like his father before him, Hughes decided to become a medical practitioner, and was accepted to University College Hospital in London.

 Military career

 First World War

-After graduating from College in 1915, Hughes joined the British Army and served in the First World War as a medical officer.
+After graduating from college in 1915, Hughes was commissioned into the British Army and served in the First World War as a medical officer.
 He was attached to the Wiltshire Regiment from 1915 to 1918, and to the Grenadier Guards from 1918 to 1919.
-He was awarded the Distinguished Service Order (DSO) on 25 August 1916 while a subaltern and within four months had been awarded a Bar to his DSO.
+He was awarded the Distinguished Service Order (DSO) on 25 August 1916 while a subaltern and, within four months, had been awarded a Bar to his DSO.
 His DSO citation reads:

 His Bar citation is as follows:

-Hughes was heavily decorated during the First World War, and before its end he was awarded the Military Cross, the Croix de guerre avec palme and was several times Mentioned in Despatches; he was also seriously wounded on three separate occasions.
-With the end of the war, Hughes returned to his medical duties, becoming a General Practitioner in Chagford, but remained in the Army reserve at the rank of lieutenant.
+Hughes was heavily decorated during the First World War, and before its end he was awarded the Military Cross, the French Croix de guerre avec palme and was several times Mentioned in Despatches; he was also seriously wounded on three separate occasions.
+With the end of the war, Hughes returned to his medical duties, becoming a General Practitioner in Chagford, but remained in the army reserve at the rank of lieutenant.